AChedozeau/Defi-IA-2022/README.md

 **You can skip to the training models part adn directly downlaod final data**

-## Instructions to download the data:
+## Instructions to download the data, works on linux:
 - Create your account on Kaggle
 - Get your API credentials